Wendy’s (NASDAQ:WEN) Updates FY 2022 Earnings Guidance

-Wendy’s (NASDAQ:WEN – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $0.820-$0.860 for the period, compared to the Thomson Reuters consensus estimate of $0.900.
+Wendy’s (NASDAQ:WEN – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $0.820-$0.860 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.900.
 The company issued revenue guidance of -.

-Wendy’s (NASDAQ:WEN – Get Rating) last released its quarterly earnings data on Tuesday, March 1st.
+Wendy’s (NASDAQ:WEN – Get Rating) last issued its earnings results on Tuesday, March 1st.
 The restaurant operator reported $0.16 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.15 by $0.01.
-The firm had revenue of $473.20 million during the quarter, compared to analysts’ expectations of $459.89 million.
-Wendy’s had a net margin of 10.56% and a return on equity of 35.44%.
-Wendy’s’s revenue was down .2% compared to the same quarter last year.
-During the same period last year, the business earned $0.17 earnings per share.
-As a group, analysts expect that Wendy’s will post 0.83 earnings per share for the current year.
+The business had revenue of $473.20 million during the quarter, compared to analyst estimates of $459.89 million.
+Wendy’s had a return on equity of 35.44% and a net margin of 10.56%.
+Wendy’s’s revenue for the quarter was down .2% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned $0.17 earnings per share.
+On average, analysts predict that Wendy’s will post 0.84 earnings per share for the current year.

-A number of analysts have issued reports on WEN shares.
-Bank of America started coverage on Wendy’s in a research report on Tuesday, January 11th.
-They issued an underperform rating on the stock.
-Tigress Financial increased their target price on Wendy’s from $27.00 to $29.00 and gave the stock a buy rating in a research note on Wednesday, March 23rd.
-Wedbush reaffirmed an outperform rating on shares of Wendy’s in a research report on Wednesday, March 2nd.
-Evercore ISI reissued a buy rating and set a $27.00 price target on shares of Wendy’s in a research report on Friday, February 25th.
-Finally, Stephens lifted their price objective on shares of Wendy’s from $27.00 to $29.00 and gave the company an overweight rating in a report on Wednesday, January 5th.
-One investment analyst has rated the stock with a sell rating, six have given a hold rating and twelve have assigned a buy rating to the stock.
-According to MarketBeat, the stock has a consensus rating of Buy and an average price target of $27.85.
+Several brokerages have issued reports on WEN.
+StockNews.com began coverage on Wendy’s in a research note on Thursday, March 31st.
+They issued a hold rating for the company.
+Evercore ISI reiterated a buy rating and issued a $27.00 price objective on shares of Wendy’s in a research report on Friday, February 25th.
+BMO Capital Markets downgraded Wendy’s from an outperform rating to a market perform rating and lowered their price objective for the company from $28.00 to $22.00 in a research report on Monday.
+Tigress Financial boosted their price objective on Wendy’s from $27.00 to $29.00 and gave the company a buy rating in a research report on Wednesday, March 23rd.
+Finally, Wedbush reiterated an outperform rating on shares of Wendy’s in a research report on Wednesday, March 2nd.
+One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating and eleven have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has an average rating of Buy and an average target price of $27.25.

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Kingsview Wealth Management LLC purchased a new stake in Wendy’s in the 4th quarter valued at $915,000.
-Stifel Financial Corp boosted its stake in shares of Wendy’s by 77.9% during the fourth quarter.
-Stifel Financial Corp now owns 33,947 shares of the restaurant operator’s stock worth $809,000 after buying an additional 14,861 shares during the period.
-D. E. Shaw & Co.
-Inc. acquired a new position in Wendy’s in the 4th quarter valued at about $296,000.
-HB Wealth Management LLC purchased a new stake in Wendy’s during the 4th quarter valued at approximately $272,000.
-Finally, Parametric Portfolio Associates LLC lifted its position in Wendy’s by 3.0% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 361,969 shares of the restaurant operator’s stock worth $8,633,000 after acquiring an additional 10,711 shares during the period.
-70.20% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently modified their holdings of the stock.
+Parametric Portfolio Associates LLC grew its stake in shares of Wendy’s by 3.0% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 361,969 shares of the restaurant operator’s stock worth $8,633,000 after acquiring an additional 10,711 shares during the last quarter.
+Legal & General Group Plc grew its stake in shares of Wendy’s by 0.5% in the fourth quarter.
+Legal & General Group Plc now owns 300,952 shares of the restaurant operator’s stock worth $7,178,000 after acquiring an additional 1,443 shares during the last quarter.
+Amalgamated Bank grew its stake in shares of Wendy’s by 4.2% in the fourth quarter.
+Amalgamated Bank now owns 132,383 shares of the restaurant operator’s stock worth $3,157,000 after acquiring an additional 5,335 shares during the last quarter.
+LPL Financial LLC grew its stake in shares of Wendy’s by 3.9% in the fourth quarter.
+LPL Financial LLC now owns 50,917 shares of the restaurant operator’s stock worth $1,214,000 after acquiring an additional 1,897 shares during the last quarter.
+Finally, Kingsview Wealth Management LLC purchased a new stake in shares of Wendy’s during the fourth quarter valued at $915,000.
+70.20% of the stock is currently owned by institutional investors.

 About Wendy’s (Get Rating)